 Are University premises (such as libraries and museums) still open to the public?

 In line with government advice, the University's libraries and museums are now closed.
-However, a wide range of resources are available online.
+However, a wide range of resources are available online and the Libraries are offering a limited click and collect service.
 Please contact the relevant library for further details, or visit https://bit.ly/BodleianOnline for more information.

-The Botanic Garden, Harcourt Arboretum and Wytham Woods are currently closed.
+The Botanic Garden and Harcourt Arboretum have now reopened; please visit the Garden & Arboretum website for information about how to book.
+Wytham Woods has started to open and is using a booking system.
 The University Parks remain open; please practise social distancing while using the space.

 What can I do to help those who are vulnerable in Oxford?